araobp/pic-mcu/TWELITE.md

 I develop an algorithm on PIC16F1 to infer motion of moving objects.
 The inference result is transferred to PC over TWELITE wireless sensor network.

+In this project, I assume that the targe object is animals.

 ## Hardware components

 ### TWELITE